Two-week Break Between Track and Cross Country

 But so many athletes have coaches who are just as fatigued as their runners at the end of the season and can’t provide a convincing rationale for time off.
 In that case, or in the case of a runner with no instruction, the following will be helpful.

-“How much time should athletes take off?”
+“How much time should runners take off after track?”

 First, let’s agree that if a high school athlete trains with intent and is consistent 48 weeks a year, they’ll race fast and run PRs.
 This means that following the track season and again this fall, following cross country, they can take two weeks where they are not training seriously.